ASCIT/donut/donut/modules/uploads/uploaded_files/pages/ASCIT_Bylaws.md

 ### ARTICLE IX--FISCAL

 SECTION 1.
 DUES.
-The Corporation dues shall be payable on registration day of each term at the rate given in the schedule below (effective school year 2012-13):
+SECTION 1.
+DUES.
+Caltech will disburse the Corporations award from the Caltech Student Activity Fee per direction of the annual MOU between the Corporation and Caltech as described in SECTION 4.
+The amount disbursed, as ASCIT’s budget, will be the cost of dues times the number of registered students.
+The Corporation dues shall be payable on registration day of each term at the rate given in the schedule below:

-Fall: $30.00 Winter: $30.00 Spring: $30.00 Total: $90.00
+Fall: $33.00 Winter: $33.00 Spring: $33.00 Total: $99.00

 Dues for each term shall be non-refundable after add day of said term.
 Of the dues, 10% each term shall be for a subscription to The California Tech.

 SECTION 2.
 BUDGET.
 Upon entering office, the new Board of Directors shall adopt a budget to govern all Corporation expenditures for the following fiscal year.

 SECTION 3.
-AUDIT.
-All the books of account of the Corporation including those of the Big T and The California Tech shall be submitted by the Treasurer to a certified public accountant at the end of each fiscal year for auditing.
-The fiscal year shall begin on October 1st and end on September 30th.
-The audit shall cover the entire fiscal year concerned, including all checks and bank statements, purchase orders, bills, and receipts.

-SECTION 4.
-CHECKS.
-The President and Treasurer shall have the power to sign the checks of the Corporation.

-SECTION 5.
 BIG T ASSESSMENT.
 Each Corporation member will be assessed fifty-seven dollars ($57) for the Big T, payable on the days of registration at the rate of nineteen dollars ($19) per term.
 A member withdrawing before the end of third term may either receive a refund for installments paid, or complete the payments and receive an annual.
 Before the end of third term, a member who does not wish to receive a copy may, upon written request to the Business Manager of the Big T, receive a refund of any installments paid toward that year's book.

+SECTION 4.
+MEMORANDUM OF UNDERSTANDING (MOU).
+At the start of each academic year, the Corporation and Caltech will enter a MOU regarding certain accounting and business services.
+This MOU will outline the business relationship between the two entities.
+The President will have the power to sign the MOU, after review and approval from the simple majority of BoD and the simple majority of Revcomm.
+This review meeting must occur no more than a week after receiving the MOU.

+SECTION 5: TAXES: Caltech shall prepare the Corporation’s annual IRS form 990 and any related forms based on information recorded in the Oracle financial system.
+The Corporation will provide Caltech any other necessary information to facilitate the timely completion of such tax returns.
+The fiscal year shall begin on October 1st and end on September 30th of the following year.
+Only the President and Treasurer will have the power to sign tax documents.

+SECTION 6: ACCOUNTING MATTERS: The President and the Treasurer shall have online access to the Oracle financial system and Data Warehouse so that the Corporation may view their financial accounts.

 ### ARTICLE X--PUBLICATIONS

 SECTION 1.
 The official publications of this Corporation are:

-(a) _California Tech_, a newspaper published at least once a week, except during finals and vacations,
-(b) _Big T_, an annual published once a year,
+(a) _California Tech_, a newspaper published at least once a week, except during finals and vacations, (b) _Big T_, an annual published once a year,
-(c) _little t_, a student handbook published once a year,
-(d) _Totem_, a literary art anthology published once a year,
-(e) _Donut_, a website.
+(c) _little t_, a student handbook published once a year, (d) _Totem_, a literary art anthology published once a year, (e) _Donut_, a website.

 SECTION 2.
 The officers of these publications are:

 (a) for _The California Tech_: Editor(s), elected by the Corporation; and Business Manager, appointed by the Board of Directors.
 (b) for the _Big T_: Editor(s) and Business Manager, both appointed by the Board of Directors.
 (c) for the _little t_: Editor(s) and Business Manager, both appointed by the Board of Directors.
 (d) for _Totem_: Editor(s), appointed by the Board of Directors.
 (e) for _Donut_: A Development Team, approved by the Board of Directors.

 SECTION 3.
 The officers of each publication are solely responsible to the Board of Directors for that publication's success.
 The Board of Directors may make recommendations to the publication's officers in regard to policy or finances.
 The Board of Directors is ultimately responsible for the circulation and finances of the publications.
 The Director of Operations shall be responsible for maintaining communication with publication officers on the progress of publications.